AP Environmental Science Score Calculator 2026

 How the AP Environmental Science Curve Works for 2026

-The AP Environmental Science (APES) exam uses a composite scoring model that combines your raw points from two sections—multiple-choice and free-response—into a single composite score out of 130.
-That composite is then mapped to the familiar 1–5 AP scale using cut-off thresholds derived from the most recent national administration.
-For the 2026 exam cycle, our calculator uses the 2025 raw-score conversion curve, which is the most recent confirmed data set available.
+The AP Environmental Science (APES) exam uses a composite scoring model that combines your raw points from two sections—multiple-choice and free-response—into a single scaled score out of 130.
+That composite is then mapped to the familiar 1–5 AP scale using estimated cut-off bands.
+For the 2026 exam cycle, the latest official public benchmark is the 2025 AP Environmental Science score distribution; College Board has not published an official 2026 raw-to-score conversion table in advance, so this calculator uses best-fit prediction bands rather than claiming a confirmed 2025 raw-score curve.

 Section Weighting